|

 Marriage was tolerated as the best that ordinary people could

 manage.
-According to St Jerome there was as much difference
+According to St Jerome

-between wedlock and virginity as there is between managing not
+there was as much difference between wedlock and virginity as

-to sin and being a saint.
-Marriage was an unfortunate but practical
+there is between managing not to sin and being a saint.
+Marriage

-remedy against sin.
-Virginity was much more, a true holy state.
+was much more, a true holy state.
+Childbirth was a particularly

-Childbirth was a particularly sinful activity and required reconciliation
+sinful activity and required reconciliation with the Church.

-a Christian burial because of her sin*.
+Christian burial because of her sin5.

 This did not happen everywhere.
 In some places she was permitted